LearnersGuild/curriculum-app/modules/How-To-Learn-At-The-Guild/README.md

 - Can take, organize, maintain and review detailed notes
 - Can use Slack
 - Can use Slack commands
-- Can paste a Gif into slack
+- Can paste a Gif into Slack
 - Can do an advanced Google search